Judiciary of Italy: Sources of law

 In Italian law, sources are broadly classified into two categories: sources of cognisance and sources of production.
 Sources of cognisance are those through which the content of legal norms becomes known, including legal publications and official gazettes.
 Sources of production, on the other hand, are the mechanisms by which legal norms are created or modified.
 These include the Constitution, legislation, regulatory decrees, and international treaties.

 Whilst the Constitution does not recognise case law as a formal source of law, it entrusts the judiciary, notably the Corte suprema di cassazione, with the responsibility to ensure strict adherence to and impartial application of the law.
 Similarly, case law is not listed as one of the sources of law by Article 1 of the preliminary provisions to the Civil Code.
 Although courts are free to depart from previous rulings, settled interpretation of a provision will be normally upheld by lower courts.
 In particular, legal principles affirmed by the Corte suprema di cassazione may have de facto authority over lower courts and, thereby, be deployed in court briefs and rulings for reasoning.
-The Ufficio del massimario within the Corte suprema di cassazione is entrusted with identifying and systemising the so-called massime - namely, particularly important legal principles - for publication in the civil and criminal case reports.
+The Ufficio del massimario within the Corte suprema di cassazione is entrusted with identifying and systemising the massime, namely, particularly important legal principles, for publication in the civil and criminal case reports.

 Hierarchy of law

 The hierarchy of legal norms in Italy is anchored by Constitution of 1948, which is the supreme law of the land.
 It establishes the foundational legal framework and principles that guide the creation, interpretation, and application of all other legal norms.
 Below the Constitution, the hierarchy includes primary legislation (laws passed by the Parliament as well by regional assemblies), secondary legislation (regulations and decrees issued by the executive), and tertiary norms (local laws and regulations).
 The Constitutional Court has a monopoly over the constitutional review of legal sources, ensuring that in particular statutory laws and regulations comply with Italian constitutional law and certain rights and liberties such as those set forth in the European Convention on Human Rights.